Different Types of Lab Grown Diamonds: A Complete Guide

 and are more affordable than natural diamonds

-In summary, there are basically two types of man made diamonds that have the same chemical, physical, and optical properties similar to that of natural diamonds.
+In summary, there are basically two types of man-made diamonds that have the same chemical, physical, and optical properties similar to that of natural diamonds.
 These two types are created by the ‘CVD diamond’ making method and the ‘HPHT Synthetic Diamond’ making method.
-A diamond stimulant and a natural diamond will look alike but will be completely different regarding their quality, strength, optical properties, and composition.
+While a diamond simulant may closely resemble a natural diamond in appearance, it differs significantly in terms of quality, durability, optical characteristics, and composition.